 Think of train stations in Japan and the mighty Shinjuku station is sure to come to mind for many people.
 That is the world’s busiest train station and Japan monopolises the top 50 list with only five of them not in this country.
 However, at the other end of the scale are some tiny stations which are usually unstaffed and used by very few commuters.

 Line(s): Kabe Line

-Of course there are way simpler and smaller stations out there once you get deep into the countryside but this one is actually in the city, just over half an hour away from Hiroshima station on the Kabe Line.
+Of course there are way simpler and smaller stations out there once you get deep into the countryside but this one is actually in the city, just over half an hour away from Hiroshima station.

 Kamiyagi station is located in Yagi in Asaminami ward and has a one-side platform handling one bidirectional track.
 It is supposedly only used by about 500 passengers each day according to statistics.
 I’m no trainspotter type but I do find something alluring about seeing such simple stations.